Five Nights at Freddy's: Video game series

-Film adaptation
+Film adaptations

-The film adaptation of Five Nights at Freddy's received negative reviews.
-Metacritic assigned the film a score of 33 out of 100, indicating "generally unfavorable" reviews.
+Both Five Nights at Freddy's films received negative reviews from critics.
+Metacritic assigned the first film a score of 33 out of 100, indicating "generally unfavorable" reviews.
 Murtada Elfadl of Variety criticized the film as not utilizing its setting, writing that the sets lacked color and missed the potential appeal of a haunted pizzeria.
 Benjamin Lee of The Guardian said that the premise called back to the horror films of the 1980s, but said that this effect was diminished by a boring protagonist.
 The reviewer found the setting interesting, but disliked the script and felt that the plot lacked tension.
 Simon Abrams of RogerEbert.com gave the film two stars out of four, saying that it was able to form an effective atmosphere, though it created an unenjoyable experience by not giving characters enough development.
 He cited the actors Josh Hutcherson and Matthew Lillard as demonstrating feelings that weren't adequately described through the script, finding the overall experience unmemorable.

+Metacritic assigned the second film a score of 24 out of 100, indicating "generally unfavorable" reviews.
+James Mottram of NME said that the film was unable to expand the backstory of the animatronics from the preceding film and lacked effective jumpscares.
+Frank Scheck of The Hollywood Reporter found the plot to be too similar to that of the first film.
+The reviewer called the script dull, adding that it contained easter eggs that would only appeal to existing fans of the franchise.
+Jesse Hassenger of The Guardian criticized Cawthon's script and said that the director Emma Tammi was unable to create suspense, writing that the ending was poorly executed and that the film existed as part of a franchise instead of having an individual identity.